priyakdey/priyakdey.github.io/content/posts/auth-wragling-taming-microservices-with-adapter-pattern/index.md

 ### Time for some Clean Code

-The problem arose from the fact that, that we created a wrapper with functionalities used across the services, but we never wrapped the internals.
+The problem arose from the fact, that we created a wrapper with functionalities used across the services, but we never wrapped the internals.
 The library directly exposed the internals and hence our implementations depended on it.

 The first step, and the most difficult one, was to remove this dependency and create a proper wrapper.
-Once we solve this, solving the problems at service end becomes much easier.
+Once we solve this, solving the problems at the service end becomes much easier.

 Like I said before, other than these changes, a couple of breaking business changes were done, which needed fixes in our common library logic, but that is